Bill Text: CA SB1006 | 2023-2024 | Regular Session | Amended

 (1) California must dramatically increase the capacity of its electrical transmission and distribution systems to meet the goals of Section 454.53 and to decarbonize its economy.

-(2) The increase in transmission and distribution capacity must be done rapidly and cost-effectively.
+(2) The increase in transmission and distribution capacity must be done rapidly and cost effectively.

-(4) Reconductoring existing transmission lines with advanced conductors and installing grid-enhancing technologies, such as advanced power flow control systems, dynamic line rating systems, and topology optimization software, can quickly and cost-effectively increase transmission capacity.
+(4) Reconductoring existing transmission lines with advanced conductors and installing grid-enhancing technologies, such as advanced power flow control systems, dynamic line rating systems, and topology optimization software, can quickly and cost effectively increase transmission capacity.

 (5) The benefits of these technologies include lower electricity rates, less wildfire risk, increased reliability, less transmission line congestion, less curtailment of renewable generation resources, and increased capacity to interconnect new renewable generation, storage, and other zero-carbon resources.

-(7) Reconductoring existing transmission lines with advanced conductors in existing rights-of-way can be accomplished at a fraction of the cost of building new transmission lines and are therefore often quite cost-effective. cost effective.
+(7) Reconductoring existing transmission lines with advanced conductors in existing rights-of-way can be accomplished at a fraction of the cost of building new transmission lines and are therefore often quite cost effective.

 (8) Grid-enhancing technologies can be deployed within months and reconductoring with advanced conductors can be accomplished within one or two years.
 Other types of transmission capacity increases can take many years.